Kulinarya’s theme for the month of April 2010 is POLVORON.

 ~ Seal the flaps with a piece of clear tape.

-- Mr. H likes the Plain and Milo flavoured Polvorons, Miss M likes all of them and Mr Adventurous finds Polvoron kind of weird.
+- Mr. H prefers the Plain and Milo flavoured Polvorons while Miss M likes all of them but Mr Adventurous finds Polvoron kind of weird.

 - Will I make Polvoron again?
 Definitely a big YES! and will venture out to other different flavours.